krig/lp/ideas.md

 e :: enum { a b c d };
 for e {
   println("{} = {}", it.name, it);
   }

+## or...

+Do away with concepts like structs and enums, and have types.

+There are product types, that is structs, really.

+There are sum types, that is variants, really.

+How do unions fit in?
+Union is an optimization of variants.. but it is also a necessary concept where you actually want to treat one type as another (to manipulate its bits).
+I need a separate union concept to represent this multi-typing, a single value has multiple types at once.

+Actually, values are not typed at all, types are just descriptions.
+Why shouldn't it be possible for a value to have multiple types?

+this idea enables concepts like the type Printable.. or maybe, we say that a type T is Printable if there is a function print(T).

+So.. we don't need to declare this for T, we just implement print(T).
+But we do need to declare Printable.

+Also, concepts like Printable can have any number of type parameters, not only T, and T can be constraint by other concepts.

+so..

+type ProductType = int * int * float;

+or..

+type ProductType {
+  a: int;
+  b: int;
+  c: float;
+}

+type SumType = int | float;

+type UnionType union int | float;

+# here, the result is runtime dispatch over
+# return type.
+But the compiler can check that
+# all cases are handled.
+parseInt :: (string) -> int | Error;
+parseFloat :: (string) -> float | Error;
+parseNumber :: (string) -> int | float | Error;

+# List<string> is a constraint, not a concrete type.
+# all we know about args is what functions we can call
+# on it - that is, any function that handles a List

+main :: (args: List(string)) {
+   for args {
+     case parseNumber(it) {
+     int => return it;
+     float => return floor(it);
+     }
+   }
+}

+# Error is special:
+# here, the error case is not handled, so
+# the type of main becomes int | Error
+# if the function type doesn't match after case
+# handling, there is a compilation error.

 ## structs